SRGSSR/pillarbox-documentation/docs/README.md

 <!-- markdownlint-disable-next-line MD041 -->
 [![Pillarbox logo](README-images/logo.jpg)](https://github.com/SRGSSR/pillarbox-documentation)

-This repository provides comprehensive documentation and specifications for the Pillarbox player solution, which supports Android, Apple, and Web platforms.
+This repository provides comprehensive documentation and specifications for the Pillarbox player product, which supports Android, Apple, and Web platforms.

 Our goal is to ensure that developers and stakeholders have access to clear and detailed guidelines to facilitate the